timm/ezr/docs/about.md

 distance between the independent `x` values-- see `dists()` (below).

 To sort rows, when we call `DATA(rows, ranl=True)`.
-If we sort the car data (described above)  in this way, then print ever 20th car, the generates
+If we sort the car data (described above)  in this way, then print ever 20th car, thos results in the following.

 ```
 N       Clndrs   Volume   HpX   Model   origin   Lbs-   Acc+   Mpg+